rockbenben/docs-imgprompt/docs/en/index.md

 ## Why IMGPrompt

 - **Native-language UI, English output**: every prompt has a translated label so you always know what you're picking.
-- **Hover to preview**: entries with images auto-show a preview on hover; click the preview for a full-screen lightbox (zoom, rotate, download).
+- **Hover or long-press to preview**: hover on desktop, or long-press for ~0.5s on touch devices, to surface the preview popover; click the thumbnail for a full-screen lightbox (zoom, rotate, download).
 - **Dual tag modes**: switch between multicolor and monochrome with one click; your preference is remembered.
 - **18 interface languages**: English, Simplified/Traditional Chinese, Japanese, Korean, Spanish, French, German, Portuguese, Russian, Arabic, Hindi, Bengali, Indonesian, Vietnamese, Thai, Turkish, Italian — UI and prompt library fully localized.
 - **Shareable URLs**: the URL remembers your current category so teammates open the same view.